A First-Timer’s Guide to Sardinia

 Hotel Petra Bianca

 Checked into Hotel Petra Bianca, spent the afternoon relaxing by the pool, and soaked in the stunning views over Cala di Volpe.
+The hotel was incredibly helpful in scheduling all of my transportation and plans for my visit.
+Would stay again in a heartbeat.

 Porto Cervo Sunset